pridiltal/riceblast/README.md

 ## Project team members

-Chandima Ariyarathna, Department of Botany, University of Peradeniya

-Priyanga Dilini Talagala, Department of Computational Mathematics, University of Moratuwa
+Priyanga Dilini Talagala, Department of Computational Mathematics, University of Moratuwa.
+Lead developer of the R package.

+Mahlon Pragath Rambukkange, Department of Geography, University of Peradeniya

 Sachith P. Abesundara, Department of Statistics and Computer Science, University of Peradeniya

-Mahlon Pragath Rambukkange, Department of Geography, University of Peradeniya

 Isuru Madugalla, Department of Statistics & Computer Science, University of Peradeniya.

-K.R.D.
-Gunapala, Rice Reaserch and Development Institute, Batalagoda
+Shashika Weerakoon, Postgraduate Institute of Science, University of Peradeniya

 H.N.S.
 Fernando, Rice Reaserch and Development Institute, Batalagoda

+Dulakshi Pabasara, Department of Botany, University of Peradeniya

-Shashika Weerakoon, University of Peradeniya.
+Chandima Ariyarathna, Department of Botany, University of Peradeniya:
+Rice breeder by training.
+Principle investigator of the project.
+Conceptualizing the overall project, acquiring funding, and project coordination